zowe/zowe-explorer-vscode/README.md

 ### Add Favourite

+Add your favourite USS file to make it more accessible

 1. Right click the Directory/File you want to make a favourite.
 2. Click the **Add Favourite** button to add the Directory/File to your Favourites list.